pprokopowicz/NetworkKit-LoggerMiddleware/README.md

-# NetworkingLoggerPlugin
+# NetworkingLoggerMiddleware

-Swift package providing a plugin that logs service requests designed to work with [Networking](https://github.com/pprokopowicz/Networking).
+Swift package providing a middleware that logs service requests designed to work with [NetworkKit](https://github.com/pprokopowicz/NetworkKit).